 u/SmartHomeStu· r/smarthome

 "Set up 8 of these across our apartment last spring — zero drops, schedules run without fail, and the Matter support means they just work with whatever hub you're using.
-Best $10 per plug you can spend."
+Great value per plug."

 ▲ 1,247 upvotes